French aircraft carrier Charles de Gaulle: Fifth overseas deployment: Task Force 473 and Operation Agapanthus 2010

-On 28 November 2010, according to an Associated Press dispatch, the French Ministry of Defense announced that a French Rafale fighter jet crashed near Charles de Gaulle, which was operating 60 mi off the coast of Pakistan in the Arabian Sea in support of coalition forces in Afghanistan.
+On 28 November 2010, according to an Associated Press dispatch, the French Ministry of Defence announced that a French Rafale fighter jet crashed near Charles de Gaulle, which was operating 60 mi off the coast of Pakistan in the Arabian Sea in support of coalition forces in Afghanistan.
 The pilot parachuted to safety and was picked up by helicopter, and as of 2010, the cause of the crash was under investigation.

 In December 2010, during its deployment to the Persian Gulf, the British Type 22 frigate Cumberland and the United States destroyer USS Halsey rotated from maritime security patrol to escort Charles de Gaulle in support of coalition military operations in Afghanistan.
 This represented an example of interoperability pursuant to the recently ratified Anglo-French defence cooperation treaty.

 Between 7–14 January 2011, Task Force 473 participated in bilateral naval exercises, code-named Varuna 10, with the Indian Navy.
 Indian naval units participating in Varuna 10 included the aircraft carrier Viraat, the frigates Godavari and Ganga; and the diesel-electric submarine Shalki.
-Varuna 10 was a two-phase naval exercise, with the harbor phase taking place between 7–11 January and the sea phase between 11 and 14 January in the Arabian Sea.
+Varuna 10 was a two-phase naval exercise, with the harbour phase taking place between 7–11 January and the sea phase between 11 and 14 January in the Arabian Sea.
 Task Force 473 paid a port visit to Goa between 7–14 January 2011.
 The carrier Charles de Gaulle and the frigate Forbin also paid a goodwill visit to Khor Fakkan, United Arab Emirates, on 30 January 2011, docking at its container terminal facilities.

 Operation Agapanthus 2010 concluded on 21 February 2011.
 Task Force 473 completed more than 1,000 flying hours flown from Charles de Gaulle in support of NATO's International Security Assistance Force (ISAF) deployed in Afghanistan.
 Task Force 473 also participated in bilateral exercises with armed forces of India, Saudi Arabia, and the United Arab Emirates to test the interoperability of French military forces and share expertise with the regional partners.